-Vietnam launched its first economic reforms in the 1980s, and since that time its economy has been growing at unstoppable pace.
+Vietnam launched its first economic reforms in the 1980s, and since that time its economy has been growing at an unstoppable pace.
 Now, in 2019, Vietnam became of the most dynamic economies in Asia offering unlimited business opportunities, including import and export.

 In this article, we focus on Australian entrepreneurs who intend to export their products from the country and import them to Vietnam.
 Here, we not only cover the import requirements but also discuss the compliance when exporting from Australia.

-The Vietnamese economy is predicted to become one of the fastest growing global economies in the upcoming years, and the government is working hard to make it happen.
+The Vietnamese economy is predicted to become one of the fastest-growing global economies in the upcoming years, and the government is working hard to make it happen.

-Australian investors would benefit several international memberships and trading partnerships that Vietnam negotiated.
+Australian investors would benefit from several international memberships and trading partnerships that Vietnam negotiated.
 Apart from being a member of ASEAN, WTO, China-ASEAN Free Trade Agreement (FTA), Vietnam has signed a number of FTAs with other countries such as Australia, Japan, India, Korea, and New Zealand.

-To make sure that trading process between Australia and Vietnam is successful, you should be aware of regulations related to both Australia and Vietnam with duty taxes and clearance set by the Department of Home Affairs being one of the most critical points to consider.
+To make sure that the trading process between Australia and Vietnam is successful, you should be aware of regulations related to both Australia and Vietnam with duty taxes and clearance set by the Department of Home Affairs being one of the most critical points to consider.